Quantifying (non-)weak compactness of operators on $AL$- and $C(K)$-spaces: The proof of Theorem

 \section{The proof of Theorem \ref{th: MainTheorem}}

 We begin by briefly outlining the steps in the hope that this may be helpful to the reader and provide a sense of direction.

-The argument proceeds in four stages, according to the structure of the underlying measure spaces: we first treat standard measure spaces, then move to countably generated spaces of finite measure, then to arbitrary measure spaces of finite measure, and finally to strictly localizable measure spaces. \\
+The argument proceeds in four stages, according to the structure of the underlying measure spaces: we first treat standard measure spaces, then move to measure spaces of finite measure and countably generated $\sigma$-algebra, then to arbitrary measure spaces of finite measure, and finally to strictly localizable measure spaces. \\

 In Section~\ref{subsect: Standardmeasurespace}, we treat the case of standard measure spaces.
 This reduces to introducing a result of Weis, Theorem~\ref{th: Weis-standard-measure-case}, which essentially establishes Theorem \ref{th: MainTheorem} in this setting. \\